Diagnostic settings in Azure Monitor

 Metrics as a source

-- Sending multi-dimensional metrics via diagnostic settings is not currently supported - Metrics with dimensions are exported as flattened single dimensional metrics, aggregated across dimension values.
-For example: The 'IOReadBytes' metric on a Blockchain can be explored and charted on a per node level.
+- Sending multi-dimensional metrics via diagnostic settings isn't currently supported: Metrics with dimensions are exported as flattened single-dimensional metrics, aggregated across dimension values.
+For example, the IOReadBytes metric on a blockchain can be explored and charted on a per-node level.
 However, when exported via diagnostic settings, the metric exported shows all read bytes for all nodes.

-- Not all metrics are exportable with diagnostic settings - Due to internal limitations not all metrics are exportable to Azure Monitor Logs / Log Analytics.
-For more information, see the exportable column in the list of supported metrics
+- Not all metrics are exportable with diagnostic settings: Because of internal limitations, not all metrics are exportable to Azure Monitor Logs or Log Analytics.
+For more information, see the Exportable column in the list of supported metrics.

-To send the data to immutable storage, set the immutable policy for the storage account as described in Set and manage immutability policies for Blob storage.
+To send the data to immutable storage, set the immutable policy for the storage account as described in Set and manage immutability policies for Azure Blob Storage.
 You must follow all steps in this linked article including enabling protected append blobs writes.